Tuscola–Pisgah rivalry: Tuscola vs. Pisgah in the 2020s, (since 2020)

 The 2022 game celebrated a century of Haywood County Football (including the Waynesville Township vs. Canton years).
 The game was originally to be held at Pisgah Memorial Stadium but was moved to C.E.
 Weatherby Stadium due to flood damage.
 Though the game was played on Tuscola’s home turf, Pisgah remained the designated home team.
 Due to a dispute between the two schools, Pisgah briefly considered moving the game to Bethel Middle School but backtracked because of safety concerns.
 After a slow start, Tuscola rallied to tie the game at 21 late in the fourth quarter and took its first lead of the game 28-21 in overtime before Pisgah answered and took the game into double overtime for the first time in the rivalry’s history.
 Tuscola then took a 35-28 lead before Pisgah answered again.
 This time Pisgah went for the win and attempted a pass for a two point conversion, but the pass fell incomplete and Tuscola walked away with a 35-34 win (which snapped their 9 game losing streak in the series).
 As a result, Tuscola’s 10 game winning streak from 1978-1987 remains the sole longest streak in the history of the rivalry.

+Friday the 13th of October 2023 marked the first rivalry game for Jonathan Crompton as Tuscola’s head coach.
+Crompton first played in the rivalry as Tuscola’s quarterback 20 years prior.
+Wearing the same #8 that his coach once wore for the Mountaineers, quarterback Jed West earned the Great American Rivalry Series MVP award after leading his team to a 27-10 win over a favored 6-1 Pisgah team in the rain.

+2024 was the first rivalry game to be played at Pisgah Memorial Stadium since the 2020 season (played on February 26, 2021 due to the COVID-19 pandemic) because of flooding caused by the remnants of Hurricane Fred in 2021 and Hurricane Helene in 2024.
+The game was originally scheduled to be played on October 11 but was rescheduled to November 8th, allowing time for the stadium to be repaired.
+The Black Bears won the game 10-7 on their home turf which had been underwater just weeks prior.